-The eBags TLS Mother Lode Weekender Convertible 9 x 22 x 14 inches and comes in 5 different colors.
+The eBags TLS Mother Lode Weekender Convertible is 9 x 22 x 14 inches and comes in 5 different colors.

 People raved about how this backpack held a ton!
 (One reviewer said they packed for an entire 2-week vacation using this bag.)

 So this would be a great bag for families who are flying into Orlando and want to avoid having to check luggage at the airport.
 It has zippers that lock, allows easy access to your laptop, and fits just right in an overhead compartment.

 People who didn’t like this bag complained of the weight distribution, claiming it was uncomfortable to carry a large load for a very long time.
 Also, some people did not like the water bottle holder, which folds away into a zippered compartment.